As Amazon Associates we earn from qualifying purchases.

 There are a few options that you can look into and I have selected two models of cable pulley weight machine that could be up for the job.

-First up is the Powerline by Body-Solid Cable Crossover Machine (PCCO90X).
-With regards to price, this seems to be on the cheaper end of the scale but it is plate loaded, so you may have to invest in separate plates.
+First up is the Titan Fitness Cable Crossover Machine.
+With regards to price, this is on the cheaper end of the scale but it is plate loaded, so you may have to invest in separate plates.
 But if you already have a barbell set up in your gym, you can use these weights on this machine also.

 Although this cable crossover machine looks massive from the pictures, it is actually a nice design that should fit along one of your walls in your home gym so if you bear this in mind, it doesn’t take up that much room.

-If you have the Powerline cable crossover machine flat against one of your walls, you still have the room in the center space to play with when not in use.
+If you have the Titan Fitness crossover machine flat against one of your walls, you still have the room in the center space to play with when not in use.
 This is definitely something to bear in mind when it comes to designing your home gym.

 The other example that I have for you is probably a bit more commercial as it is a higher build quality and comes with two full weight stacks each weighing 310lbs.
 So this is a serious bit of kit.